“… Without a sense of identity, there can be no real struggle…” ― Paulo Friere, Pedagogy of the Oppressed

 As a trans woman who is an adjunct professor, dependent on vanishing contracts and a departmental apparatus that sees me as a slot and not a person, I know better than anyone how my approach to trigger warnings directly influences my ability to get a job and keep one.
 You do not need to lecture sessionals who make dole-like wages, even teaching on the trot for the full week, with such advisories.
 On the contrary, as I’ve discussed with Lisa Milibank, I suspect that anti-TW types are sometimes motivated at the thought that response might spoil the dramaturgic poise of their delivery: hence why spoiler alerts are equitable to a passive audience, but TWs promote the cheap seats making noise.
 Maybe they just reckon the surprise psychic sucker punch trumps all other values in the spills and thrills of performance.

 Not for me.
 As a transsexual woman, in considering a job as a professor, I must scope out the potential department to which I’m applying with subtle apprehension.
 Every single time, I peruse syllabus of straight cis profs regaling on The Matrix (directed by the Wachowski Bros. [sic] — come on, once you know Lana’s story the film will seem very different to you.
 [Edit: And now that Lily has also come out . . . every time the script says matrix one might as well substitute gender.]
 Or, my most memorable kick in the teeth — a team teaching position I interviewed for under the theme of “Monsters”.
 Alongside Frankenstein, Faust, and the ugly people in Joyce, they also listed The Crying Game as featuring the abject shapeshifter of the transsexual woman.
-I voiced my object.
+I voiced my concerns.
 I got an email at 10.02 that night telling me I didn’t land the job.